Three Questions for Legal Entities in a Just and Resilient Economy

-- Sharing capitalization: In conventional businesses, individuals and entities that provide capital to an entity tend to control that entity and benefit from its profits.
-In a sharing economy, the responsibility of capitalizing an organization (and the rewards, rights, and risks that flow from it) will ideally be spread among the stakeholders.
+- Democratic capitalization: In conventional businesses, individuals and entities that provide capital to an entity tend to control that entity and benefit from its profits.
+In a just and resilient economy, the responsibility of capitalizing an organization (and the rewards, rights, and risks that flow from it) will ideally be spread among the stakeholders.

 - Sharing profits/benefits: The profits, products, and/or non-monetary benefits that are generated by the activities of an organization will also, ideally, be spread and shared among stakeholders.

 - Sharing equity: Sharing equity in enterprises will help to keep such enterprises community-based and locally owned.
 In conventional businesses, owners often have an incentive to sell out to larger companies in order to receive a large payout.
-In the sharing economy, organizations can remove or weaken that incentive by requiring that proceeds from a sale be distributed to a large number of stakeholders.
+In a just and resilient economy, organizations can remove or weaken that incentive by requiring that proceeds from a sale be distributed to a large number of stakeholders.
 In this way, no single individual is likely to drive a sell-out.

 How will your organization be governed and operated?

-Organizations will rise most fully to the needs of a sharing economy by integrating high levels of participation by and sharing with stakeholders.
+Organizations will rise most fully to the needs of a just and resilient economy by integrating high levels of participation by and sharing with stakeholders.
 Here is a framework for considering the various ways that rights and responsibilities of an organization can be shared among its participants:

 - Sharing decisions: The best way to ensure that an organization will make decisions that benefit its stakeholders is to give stakeholders a legal right to participate in decision-making.

 - Sharing information: High levels of transparency are essential to the accountability of organizations and to the functioning of organizations with highly participatory decision-making.